 William (Bill) Barbour joined Eastspring Investments, the Asian asset management business of Prudential plc, as a Client Portfolio Manager (CPM) in June 2014.

 Bill is the Head of Client Portfolio Managers where he is responsible for the management of our CPM team and works closely with the investment, sales, marketing and product development teams.
 He is also the CPM for Eastspring’s Quantitative Equity funds and Eastspring’s Global Asset Allocation team.
 He has over 36 years of investment experience in managing investments with an emphasis on global equities.

 Prior to joining Eastspring Investments, Bill spent 11 years at Deutsche Asset Management Ltd (DeAM) where he was the Investment Specialist in Asia and MENA for DeAM’s global equity strategies.
 Prior to joining DeAM, he successfully managed Australian and global equity portfolios for Zurich Investment Management and was head of equity investment at two previous Australian investment organisations.

 Bill has been a regular columnist in the Australian Financial Review where he contributed a monthly Economic Briefing column which focused on the global economy and related investment topics.
 He has also appeared in the print media throughout the Asia Pacific region and on business television programs including Bloomberg, CNBC, Sky News and Channel News Asia.

-Eastspring Investments is a leading asset manager in Asia that manages over USD140 billion (as at 30 June 2016) of assets on behalf of institutional and retail clients.
+Eastspring Investments is a leading asset manager in Asia that manages over USD 188 billion (as at 31 December 2017) of assets on behalf of institutional and retail clients.
 Operating in Asia since 1994, Eastspring is the Asian asset management business of Prudential plc, one of the world’s largest financial services companies.